How to Boost Team Productivity Without Driving Everyone Crazy

 To establish balance while promoting productivity in the workplace, there has to be a fine line between crazy project management and being aloof with your team responsibilities.
 Let’s take a look at how you can lead and boost team productivity without driving them nuts in the process.

 Begin Day 1 with a clear understanding of each member’s roles and responsibilities in the project.
 Answer any question or concern a member has about his or her role while establishing boundaries to avoid task overlaps in the process.
+A RACI chart can help with this.

 Clarity from the get-go allows the team to work hand-in-hand with one another without stepping on each other’s toes.
 You lessen the need to come together for team meetings just to clarify who’s responsible for doing what.
 And with a clear-cut definition in place, everyone can now focus on getting work done.